battlefield-portal-community/bfportal.gg/CONTRIBUTING.md

 - Create a new branch for that issue
 - Make your changes
 - Make sure all the precommit test are passed
-- Open a pull request to merge the branch into dev branch
+- Open a pull request to merge the branch into main branch
 - The changes will be reviewed on dev deployment
-- Upon successfully testing dev will be merged into main
+- Upon successfully testing dev will be merged into production

 ## How to discuss with the maintainers